Research funding available from Kela

 - If conducting the research requires a decision by the executive team, manager or someone else in a position of authority in the organisation carrying out the research, information about the decision should be documented in section 13 of the form.

 - If the research requires an ethics statement, information about the statement should be entered in section 14 of the form and the statement should be appended to the application.
 If no ethics statement is available, reasons for this must be provided in section 14.
 Research projects must comply with the guidelines issued by Finnish Advisory Board on Research Integrity.
 Adherence to relevant ethical standards is required.

 - If the research requires a permission to use register or other data, and the necessary permissions have been obtained (section 15 of the form), they must be appended to the application.
 If register data available from Kela are to be used in the research, the research team must have permission from Kela to retrieve and use such data.

 - It is possible to apply for funding even if not all of the required permits and statements have been acquired, but they must be submitted before the agreement on funding can be signed.

 About research funding

 New annual rounds of application for research funding are usually launched at the turn of the year.
 Notifications of new application rounds are posted on the Kela Research website.
 In the notification, Kela Research may invite applications on specific research topics (targeted funding).
-However, it is possible to apply for funding also for other Section 12 topics.
 New application rounds focusing on topics of current interest may be launched at any time of the year (flexible application round).
 Notifications of flexible application rounds are posted on the Kela Research website.

 Principles of awarding research funding